-Sissy Hankshaw is born with enormous thumbs that help her hitchhiking through the US from a young age.
-She becomes a model in advertising and her NY agent 'the Countess' sends her to his ...
-See full summary »
+Sissy Hankshaw (Uma Thurman) is born with enormous thumbs that help her hitchhiking through the U.S. from a young age.
+She becomes a model in advertising, and her New York agent, "the ...

-Sissy Hankshaw is born with enormous thumbs that help her hitchhiking through the US from a young age.
-She becomes a model in advertising and her NY agent 'the Countess' sends her to his ranch in CA to shoot a commercial, set against the background of mating whooping cranes.
-There, she befriends Bonanza Jellybean, one of the cowgirls at the beauty ranch.
-The cowgirls take command of the ranch from the Countess and 'drug' the cranes with 'peyote'.
-The police besiege the ranch.Written by
+Sissy Hankshaw (Uma Thurman) is born with enormous thumbs that help her hitchhiking through the U.S. from a young age.
+She becomes a model in advertising, and her New York agent, "the Countess" (Sir John Hurt), sends her to his ranch in California to shoot a commercial, set against the background of mating whooping cranes.
+There, she befriends Bonanza Jellybean (Rain Phoenix), one of the cowgirls at the beauty ranch.
+The cowgirls take command of the ranch from the Countess and drug the cranes with peyote.
+The Police besiege the ranch.Written by

 Pieter van Scherpenberg <email@example.com>

 17 of 31 people found this review helpful.